Stele Forest - Beilin Museum

 The second room of Stele Forest collects stone tablets focusing on Chinese calligraphy of the Tang Dynasty.
 Most of these are examples used by those learning calligraphy today.
 The Nestorian Stele and the Bukong Monk Stele in this room are valuable sources for the study of intercultural communications between China and foreign countries during the Tang Dynasty.

 In the third room, stone tablets of calligraphy in other dynasties from the Han Dynasty to the Song Dynasty (960 - 1279) are on display.
 These focus mainly on various styles of Chinese calligraphy such as seal characters and regular script.
 For instance, the Stone Tablet of Cao Quan focuses on the clerical script and the Duobao Pagoda Stele and Xuanmi Pagoda Stele are the representatives of the regular script.

 Pictures of the Third Room

-The fourth room houses stone tablets inscribed with poems and the likenesses of many of the calligraphers from the period as well as historical information.
+The fourth room of Stele Forest houses stone tablets inscribed with poems and the likenesses of many of the calligraphers from the period as well as historical information.
 Most of these were carved during the reigns of the Song Dynasty to Qing Dynasty (1644 - 1911).
 In addition, many pictures of ancient palaces and natural landscapes are sculpted on the tablets.
 The stone picture of Xingqing Palace inscribed in Song Dynasty and the picture of Eight Views of Guanzhong Plain ( in central Shaanxi) carved in Qing Dynasty can be found in this room.

 Pictures of the Fourth Room